MoeweX/MockFog2/README.md

 For more information on the roadmap and related issues, see the [project overview](https://github.com/MoeweX/MockFog2/projects).

 #### Version 1 (current version)
-Supports the management of the infrastructure.
+Supports the management of the infrastructure (all functionality of stage 1).
 Code is properly documented and node agent offers basic functionalities.
 The node manager can be controlled via cli.

 #### Version 2
-Supports the management of the application.
+Supports the management of the application (all functionality of stage 2).
 This includes application roll-out, startup, shutdown, and the collection of results.

 #### Version 3
-Supports the orchestration of the infrastructure.
+Supports the orchestration of the infrastructure (all functionality of stage 3).
 For that, the node manager runs through pre-defined network manipulations and distributes them to the affected node agents at the appropriate time.

 #### Version 4
 Supports advanced functionality to improve the user experience and infrastructure manipulation capabilities.